 This post may contain affiliate links.

 This deliciously tangy Sweet and Sour Chicken recipe is an ideal chicken recipe for the whole family.
-A sticky, sweet dish that everyone will love!
+A sticky, sweet dish, all made in one pan, that everyone will love!
+Watch the handy step-by-step videos to follow along.

-Why you’ll love this Homemade Sweet and Sour CHicken recipe
+Why you’ll love this Easy Sweet and Sour CHicken recipe

 ⭐️ Easy preparation and cooking